icebarf/rguilayout/README.md

 **NOTE: Latest `rGuiLayout 4.0` release is intended to be used with [`raygui 4.0`](https://github.com/raysan5/raygui/releases/tag/4.0) release.**

+> This fork only changes the maximum number of controls you can place in the editor, and the control text count.
+> Changes are: max control count    = 256 -> 512
+>              max control text len = 128 -> 512
+> Why?
+Because my use case needed this.

 ## rGuiLayout Features

  - **25 gui controls to define your immmediate-mode gui layout**